YangZC153/CMVNet/README.md

 ### Introduction

-This repository is for our paper 'CMVNet: Centerline-Guided Multi-View Network for Continuous Mandibular Canal Segmentation'.
+This repository is for our paper 'CMVNet: Centerline-Guided Multi-View Network for Continuous Mandibular Canal Segmentation in CBCT'.

 **Note: Our dataset and code are currently being refined and will be available soon.**